 Where are we in AR’s lifespan?
 Where are we going and where have we been?
 There’s probably no better person to spend an hour breaking that down than Tony Parisi.
-His guest spot on the AR Show podcast was so informative that we’re cheating and including it in our weekly video series.
+His spot on the AR Show podcast (listen) was so informative that we’re cheating and including it in our weekly video series.

 The wide-reaching discussion with Jason McDowall hit on several points in the spatial computing spectrum, from AR advertising to the hardware/device continuum.
 In addition to the audio link below, we’ve summarized some of those highlights in our normal fashion.